alexapo1006/Hangman/README.md

-# Hangman
+# Hangman - Simulation of the Hangman in the virtual world.

 Project done under University of Worcester Application Development module.

-THIS IS  SIMULATION OF THE HANGMAN GAME IN THE VIRTUAL WORLD.